GrosSacASac/JavaScript-Set-Up/css/css_style_guide.md

 ## Semantics first

 Want to make text look big ?
 Think about the reason first, maybe it is a title and `<h1-6>` should be used.
 Maybe it is an important word, use `<strong>`.
+If it is a subtitle, use `body` and `overline` variant.
 Once the correct semantic is used, you may have a selector ready.
+Read the full Material Design guideline to design [Typogrrphy](https://material.io/design/typography/the-type-system.html#)

 ## Sub-categorize CSS